ivonunes/plumekit/docs/routing.md

 # Routing

-PlumeKit routes an HTTP method and a path to a handler.
+Routing decides which handler answers each request, based on its HTTP method and path.
+You declare routes on the `Application` you build in `buildApp()`, and the router dispatches every incoming request to the matching handler.
 Routing is deliberately simple and allocation-light: a flat route table matched by comparing pre-parsed path segments as UTF-8 bytes, with no regex and no Foundation, so it runs identically on the native server and the Cloudflare Worker.

 ## Registering routes

-Register handlers on the `Application` you build in `buildApp()`.
-There is a helper per method, plus `on(_:_:_:)` for an arbitrary method:
+There is a registration helper for each HTTP method, plus `on(_:_:_:)` for registering with the method as a value:

 ```swift
 let app = Application()